 Best Photo Spots in NYC

 Photos in NYC make me SO insanely happy.
 They’re some of my most favorite content I’ve ever created for the blog.
 The city has so much character.
-And there’s a million great places to shoot.
-Below are a few personal favorites (although I have yet to do Brooklyn Bridge).
-If you’re looking for photographers to work with in the area I recommend Allie Provost or Lydia Hudgens.
+And there are a million great places to shoot.
+Below are a few personal favorites.

 - Brooklyn Bridge

-- Minneta Street x Minnetta Lane (photo to the right was taken on that street)
+- Minneta Street x Minnetta Lane (photo above was taken on that street)

 - Flatiron Building (Broadway & 5th for that iconic shot!)